serverless-nextjs/serverless-next.js/README.md

 ## Custom page routing

 The default page route is `/{pageName}`.
 You may want to serve your page from a different path.
-This is possible by setting your own page http path in the `pageConfig`.
+This is possible by setting your own http path in the `pageConfig`.
 For example for `pages/post.js`:

 ```js
 class Post extends React.Component {